What is a student ambassador program and why do you need one?

-In all of our work helping institutions transform their recruitment numbers, we’ve found that student ambassadors are game-changing because they harness the power of peer reviews; turn those reviews interactive by engaging with Gen Z students in a digital era, and generate powerful word of mouth testimony on- and off-line.
+In all of our work helping institutions and schools transform their recruitment numbers, we’ve found that student ambassadors are game-changing because they harness the power of peer reviews; turn those reviews interactive by engaging with Gen Z students in a digital era, and generate powerful word of mouth testimony on- and off-line.

 In practice, they work by generating social media content about your institution for prospects to discover, or by directly communicating with new students.
 That could be by giving virtual tours in application season, chatting online with admitted students, and by staying in touch with those who enroll during their time studying.

 Given their transformative impact, perhaps the most surprising thing we’ve learned about digital ambassadors is how easy they can be to incorporate into your admissions and marketing teams.

 A complete solution for working with student ambassadors

 Here at The Ambassador Platform, we can help you every step of the way.
 We’ve already helped institutions around the world: from Singapore to Surrey; from Queensland University of Technology to Queen’s College, Oxford.

 We can help devise a program to suit your institution’s pain points, draft job descriptions and train the students you recruit.
 Most importantly, we’ll then help brainstorm the best way to connect your ambassadors and prospective students.